ProAgileAB/tennis-refactoring-kata/README.md

 There are three versions of this refactoring kata, each with their own design smells and challenges.
 I suggest you start with the first one, with the class "TennisGame1".
 The test suite provided is fairly comprehensive, and fast to run.
 You should not need to change the tests, only run them often as you refactor.

-If you like this Kata, you may be interested in [my books](https://leanpub.com/u/emilybache) and website [SammanCoaching.org](https://sammancoaching.org)

-## Kata Description

-Here is a description of the problem this code is designed to solve: [Tennis Kata](https://sammancoaching.org/kata_descriptions/tennis.html).

 ## Questions to discuss afterwards

 * How did it feel to work with such fast, comprehensive tests?